shreemanikanta/shreemanikanta/README.md

 ## 🚀 About Me

-**🌱 Currently Learning**:  React.js and advanced in Djano Rest Framework and ERPNext customization.

 **💻 Experience**: Backend developer with close to 3 years of experience.
 Skilled in creating REST APIs using Django Rest Framework, handling authentication and security, customizing ERPNext, and building responsive web applications.

 **🎓 Education**: B.Tech in Agriculture Engineering.